pcharla/Finance_Tracker/README.md

+Stock Tracker Application

+Link: to be updated

+Users who sign up for this application can track stocks of companies they like.
+They can friend fellow users of the application and follow them for investing ideas.
+Every user has a portfolio which displays the information related to stocks being tracked and search functionality for friends and companies.

+Additional information:

-Use Devise gem to set up a standard authentication system for sign-up/edit profile/login/logout functionalities Customize devise to add first and last name to users Profile page which has a listing of all the stocks a user is following/tracking New stock search option available using symbol for the company stock and add to existing following stocks displayed on a user's portfolio
+Devise gem to set up a standard authentication system for sign-up/edit profile/login/logout functionalities Customize devise to add first and last name to users Profile page which has a listing of all the stocks a user is following/tracking New stock search option available using symbol for the company stock and add to existing following stocks displayed on a user's portfolio